 Asian parents with unconscious neglect of child rights

 As individuals who were born and raised in Asia, we have likely experienced the unique upbringing of Asian parents.
-When it comes to parenting styles, it is notably distinct from that of Western parents.
-Who tend to allow their children more freedom to make their own choices.
-Western parents tend to emphasize on their children’s independence and responsibility from an early age, and instill discipline as a key practice.
+When it comes to parenting styles, it is notably distinct from that of Western parents who tend to allow their children more freedom to make their own choices.
+Foreign parents tend to emphasize their children’s independence and responsibility from an early age and instill discipline as a key practice.

-Children’s privacy rights are often neglected by many parents.
-Particularly when it comes to posting pictures of their children on social media.
-This is something that Asian parents often overlook.
-They may not fully consider their child’s rights.
-Even though the child is under their custody.
+Children’s privacy rights are often neglected by many parents, particularly when it comes to posting pictures of their children on social media.
+This is something that Asian parents often overlook, whether it be on Facebook, Instagram, TikTok, YouTube, or even personal blogs.
+Asian parents may not fully consider their child’s rights, even though the child is under their custody.
 However, it is important to remember that every child has the right to their own body.